 Words: Ferdinand Godinez

-With the rising cost of living in the UAE and value added tax (VAT) on the horizon, it can’t hurt to think of ways to earn a little extra.
+With the rising cost of living in the UAE and value added tax (VAT) here, it can’t hurt to think of ways to earn a little extra.

 There are many ideas worth exploring to give your income even a slight boost.

 Take note, however, that the UAE has strict regulations in place for any side projects that involve financial transactions.
 To avoid running into trouble, take the time to check with authorised firms, to know whether you’ll need trade, e-commerce or a freelance license and whether you need to register for VAT.

 Once you have locked down the legalities then there’s no reason not to push through with your plan.